cir94/ui-automation-tests/README.md

 Assertations are made primarily with WDIO `expect` statements, with Chai's `assert` also being used as another library to help leverage certain assertations in some tests within this repo that WDIO cannot fulfill.

-ESLint and Prettier are used as well, with ESLint ensuring that any errors in the code are brought to attention, while Prettier formats the code so it sticks to a uniform standard
+ESLint and Prettier are used as well, with ESLint ensuring that any errors in the code are brought to attention, while Prettier formats the code so it sticks to a uniform standard.

+Both Husky and Lint-staged are used to drive the aformentioned packages, with Husky being used to create a pre-commit git hook that runs lint-staged during a commit, which will in turn run Prettier against only said commited files.
+This helps to eliminate the need to check all files in the project, especially those that weren't commited with changes.

 Lastly, Allure-Reporter is being used to help give an overall view on the status of all tests after they're being ran.